 8. Keep a jug of our healthy Summer Thirst Quenchers in the fridge.

 9. Organic Apple Sandwich Snack (Almond butter is best!)
 Your children will LOVE making these fun and tasty treats.

 12. Baked Sweet Potato Chips.
-Easy to make and your children will love them.
-Preheat oven to 400 degrees.
+Easy to make, and your children will love them—Preheat oven to 400 degrees.
 Thinly slice sweet potatoes no more than 1/8″ thick.
 Place on a baking sheet and brush lightly with unrefined coconut oil.
 Bake for about 15 minutes or until chips are lightly brown.
 Add some Himalayan Crystal Salt.
 Serve with homemade salsa or dip.

 †Results may vary.
-Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
+Information and statements made are for education purposes and are not intended to replace your doctor’s advice.
 Oasis Advanced Wellness/OAWHealth does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Oasis Advanced Wellness/OAWHealth are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician of choice.